thatRichman/PhosphoPred3D/README.md

 Prediction of phosphorylation sites using 3D structural information and deep learning.

-Very much in the early stages, under sporaditc development.
+Very much in the early stages, under sporadic development.